google/reflectable.dart/packages/reflectable/README.md

-To give a hint about a more low-level approach, you may choose to write a tiny Dart program which imports the actual builder, and run the build process from there, rather than using `pub run build_runner ...`.
+To give a hint about a more low-level approach, you may choose to write a tiny Dart program which imports the actual builder, and run the build process from there, rather than using `dart run build_runner ...`.
 This will give you more control, but also more ways to shoot yourself in the foot.

 Here's an example which shows how to get started.
 The code of such a